Also known as Flow Diagram, Activity Flowchart, Process Diagram.

 Example – Changeover

-The following is an example of a flowchart that was created for a changeover operation (size conversion) for a production line.
+The following is an example of a flowchart that has been created for a changeover operation, specifically a size conversion, for a production line.

-Note: There is a rework loop in this manufacturing process where the approver rejects to run the line until the specifications are met.
+Note: There is a rework loop in this manufacturing process where the approver rejects to run the line until the specified requirements are met.

 Swimlane Flowcharts

-A process is described as a cross-functional when it involves several departments.
-A swimlane flowchart illustrates the sequence of activities required to accomplish a cross-functional process.
-This type of flowchart is divided into multiple lanes to indicate the multiple responsibilities in a process.
-An activity or decision that appears in a particular lane is within the control of that department, work group or individual.
-This helps clarifying the responsible for performing the activity or making the decision.
+A process is described as a cross-functional when it involves multiple departments, and a swimlane flowchart illustrates the sequence of activities required to accomplish a cross-functional process.
+This type of flowchart is divided into multiple lanes, representing the multiple responsibilities within the process.
+Activities or decisions falling within a specific lane are under the control of the corresponding department, work group, or individual.
+This helps clarifying the responsible for executing activities and making decisions.

-Swimlane flowcharts are particularly helpful for non-manufacturing processes that mainly involve the flow of information, knowledge, and documents between several functions.
-Those processes involve many handoffs where information and documents are passed back and forth among the departments, work groups or individuals.
-When there are a lot of handoffs within a process, this maybe a sign for having waste due to unnecessary transporting, wasted motion or overprocessing.
+Swimlane flowcharts are particularly helpful for non-manufacturing processes that mainly involve the flow of information, knowledge, and documents across multiple functions.
+Such processes often involve many handoffs where information and documents are exchanged among departments, work groups or individuals.
+An excessive number of handoffs within a process can indicate potential waste due to unnecessary transporting, wasted motion or overprocessing.

 Example – Acquiring New Equipment